OXID-eSales/developer_documentation/development/tell_me_about/migrations.rst

 OXID eShop uses `Doctrine  Migrations <https://www.doctrine-project.org/projects/migrations.html>`__ integrated via OXID eShop migration components.

 Prior to v3.0, Doctrine Migrations was not able to collect migrations from multiple folders/namespaces and to specify dependencies between them.
 But there was a need to run migration for one or all the projects and modules (CE, PE, EE, PR and a specific module).
-For this reason `OXID eShop Doctrine Migration Wrapper <https://github.com/OXID-eSales/oxideshop-doctrine-migration-wrapper>`__ was created.
+For this reason, we have created the `OXID eShop Doctrine Migration Wrapper <https://github.com/OXID-eSales/oxideshop-doctrine-migration-wrapper>`__.

-Doctrine Migration Wrapper needs some information about the OXID eShop installation like:
+The Doctrine Migration Wrapper needs some information about the OXID eShop installation like:

 - what edition is active
 - what are credentials for database

 This information is gathered from `OXID eShop Facts <https://github.com/OXID-eSales/oxideshop-facts>`__.

-Facts has a class which can provide an information about OXID eShop and it's environment.
-This component is Shop independent and can be used without bootstrap.
-The only restriction is to have `config.inc.php` file configured.
+OXID eShop Facts has a class which can provide an information about OXID eShop and its environment.
+This component is shop-independent and can be used without bootstrap.
+The only restriction is to have the `config.inc.php` file configured.

 Usage
 -----